|

 Robert Moses, instead of building an ordinary road lined with all kinds of objectionable shacks and signs, planned to build a parkway with very infrequent access.
 Limited access proved to be the major reason that the dunes and bayside salt marshes along Jones Beach have been preserved, and that random development has not occurred.
 One need only compare the aesthetic drive along this barrier beach to the one along the Rockaways, Long Beach or Westhampton Beach to see the protection afforded by a limited access parkway.
 Even along road-less Fire Island, the unrestricted use of off-the-road vehicles has wrought greater havoc to the dunes and beach, and has opened this island to more random development than the millions of autos that traverse the Ocean Parkway on Jones Beach.

-You can find the "roadways to nowhere" to what would have been Ocean Parkway Extension at the U-turn after Field 5 at Robert Moses State Park.
-These "roadways to nowhere" are also found at the western end of Fire Island Beach Road (Suffolk CR 75) at Smith Point County Park.
+The "roadways to nowhere" to what would have been Ocean Parkway Extension are found at the U-turn after Field 5 at Robert Moses State Park.
+These "roadways to nowhere" also are found at the western end of Fire Island Beach Road (Suffolk CR 75) at Smith Point County Park.